 A reflection room for mindfulness

 A well-stocked Art room

-Multiple lunch time and after school clubs – choir, drama, arts & craft, recorder, Minecraft & homework clubs, badminton, sports clubs, netball, football
+Multiple lunch time and after school clubs – choir, dance, photography, film, magazine, arts & craft, recorder, Minecraft & homework clubs, badminton, sports clubs, netball, football

 Visiting artists, storytellers, visits to museums, cinemas, theatre visitors and visits.